Fedecat-UK

 It is expected that all British shooters coming out to shoot in the CM FEDECAT international events as members of Fedecat-UK will be proud to be representing GBR either individually or in our teams, and will already know and observe the normal dress codes expected.

-When appearing on the podium and at Opening or Closing ceremonies please make sure you are dressed smartly.
-The bare minimum is polo shirt and trousers (chinos or jeans).
-For those who have them, the GBR Blazer uniforms or GBR tracksuits can also be worn.
+When appearing on the podium and at Opening or Closing ceremonies please make sure you are dressed appropriately.
+For those who have them, the GBR skeet vest, Blazer or GBR tracksuit top can be worn.

-When shooting please make sure that you are dressed appropriately.
-Smart casual is normally acceptable at most of the private clubs where we compete.
+When shooting please make sure that you are dressed appropriately, smart casual is the norm at most of the clubs.

 Smart Jeans, Chinos, Trousers, Polo shirts, T Shirts without offensive slogans, and casual shirts are all acceptable.